robertmryan/download-manager/README.md

         [self.downloadManager start];
     }

-Third, if you want to be informed when the downloads complete, define a `didFinishLoadingAllForManager` method
+Fourth, if you want to be informed when the downloads complete, define a `didFinishLoadingAllForManager` method

     - (void)didFinishLoadingAllForManager:(DownloadManager *)downloadManager
     {
         // all downloads successful
     }

-Fourth, if you want to be informed of the success or failure of individual downloads, define
+Fifth, if you want to be informed of the success or failure of individual downloads, define

     - (void)downloadManager:(DownloadManager *)downloadManager downloadDidFinishLoading:(Download *)download;
     {